Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Evaluation

 Table \ref{tab:INSTR_QUALITY} reports the results obtained for each LLM.
-The two best-performing LLMs with respect to the coverage metric are gemini-2.5-pro and claude-sonnet-4.5, which achieve 84.775\% and 78.101\% coverage while maintaining high fitness values (0.881 and 0.822).
-This indicates that the models provided a high-quality instrumentation that aligns with the model (see Definition \ref{def:ab_fitness}) and covers most of its control-flow paths.
-The remaining LLM, gemini-2.5-flash, could not achieve the same performance, dropping fitness and coverage down to 65.248\% and 60.387\%.
+The LLMs are further distinguished by their reasoning capabilities, placing them at either deep or shallow reasoning.
+As expected, the two best-performing LLMs with respect to the coverage metric are those with deeper reasoning, namely gemini-3.0-pro and claude-sonnet-4.5, which achieve 77.579\% and 82.849\% coverage while maintaining high fitness values (81.674\% and 86.617\%).
+This indicates that these models provided a high-quality instrumentation that aligns with the model (see Definition \ref{def:ab_fitness}) and covers most of its control-flow paths.
+The two shallower LLMs, gemini-3.0-flash and claude-haiku-4.5, could not achieve the same performance, dropping fitness (71.426\% and 43.759\%) and coverage (66.823\% and 46.391\%).
+These differences in performance are statistically significant, as highlighted by the p-values obtained through the Kruskal-Wallis statistical test.

 Figure \ref{FITNESS_MISALIGNMENTS} shows the fitness values distributions (top) of the traces of the event logs linked to the LLMs.
-The best fitness distribution is achieved by gemini-2.5.pro, for which 37.5\% of traces achieve a fitness of up to $\approx 1$.
+The best fitness distribution is achieved by claude-sonnet-4.5, for which more than 30.0\% of traces achieve a fitness of up to $\approx 1$.
 This can also be visualized in the bar plots below, which show the top-5 misaligned activities by counting their misalignments (see Definition \ref{def:alignment}).
 The number of misalignments for each eactivity increases as the fitness distribution gets lower, highlighting the correlation between the global indicator and the local diagnoses.
-It is worth noting that the best-performing LLMs, claude-sonnet-4.5 and gemini-2.5-pro, have the same first three most misaligned activities, which also suggests that there may be some systematic errors in the implementation of the source code.
+It is worth noting that the best-performing LLMs, claude-sonnet-4.5 and gemini-3.0-pro, have similar misaligned activities, which also suggests that there may be some systematic errors in the implementation of the source code.